diaoquesang/A-detailed-summarization-about-bone-suppression-in-Chest-X-rays/README.md

 ## 🐈Bone Suppression Papers
-We summarize each bone suppression paper's highlights, and you can view them through the link below if you like.
+We summarize each bone suppression and diffusion models based papers' highlights, and you can view them through the link below if you like.

 <https://docs.google.com/presentation/d/1KBkojHk-a7lGJuLotS6myb6UeifyTi9q/edit?usp=sharing&ouid=107677953599522928486&rtpof=true&sd=true>